SophieSjoberg/ca-prepcourse-3/README.md

 ### Open Source
 This publication contains the course materials we ask all our future students to go through.
-You are free to use it for your personal learning needs even if you are not attending our bbotcamp, we encourage that.
+You are free to use it for your personal learning needs even if you are not attending our bootcamp, we encourage that.

 **It is however not allowed to use this material in a commercial context without our written consent.
 It is not okay and it is against the very meaning of open source.**